 Recruiting is SalesTo get the best results in recruiting, you need to emulate the team with the leanest, meanest, most tested process: sales.

 If you’ve ever been part of the recruiting process, you know it’s not as simple as posting a JD on a job board and waiting for applications to fly in一particularly if you work at a startup.
 Candidates may not even know about your company, let alone that you’re hiring.
+Or, amidst a hiring frenzy, there could be quite the war for talent between companies.

 It makes sense that this approach isn’t fruitful.
 What teams at your company operate this way, launching something and hoping for the best?
 Hopefully, none.
 Yet puzzlingly, that’s most startups’ recruitment strategy.